Castoreno05/codeQuiz/README.md

 ## Installation

-Use the systems terminal to enter the command "git clone" followed by the applications URL link (ex: https://github.com/Castoreno05/codeQuiz.git).
+Use the systems terminal to navigate to intended folder then enter the command "git clone" followed by the applications git URL link (ex: https://github.com/Castoreno05/codeQuiz.git).
+Once complete you will notice a populated folder with the name and files to codeQuiz application.

 ## Demo